3 Best Gutter Guard Companies in Coronado, CA

 Types of Gutter Guards

-• Foam guards consist of pieces of foam that are placed in your gutters to block debris.
-They're light and easy to install.
+• Foam guards are light and easy to install.
+Debris collects on the foam instead of in your gutter.
 On average, you can expect to spend $2.46 per linear foot for foam guards.

 • Mesh guards stop debris but allow water to flow through.
 Mesh guards have even smaller holes than screen guards.
 They're durable and let debris slide off as opposed to sitting on top of your gutters.
 Mesh guards cost roughly $3.98 per linear foot.

-• Micro-mesh guards are usually the most effective.
-They have smaller holes than regular mesh guards and allow even less debris through.
-On average, you can expect to pay $5.07 per linear foot for micro-mesh guards.
+• Micro-mesh guards have even smaller holes than mesh guards and allow even less debris into your gutters than mesh.
+These types of guards are extremely effective.
+On average, you can expect to spend $5.07 per linear foot for micro-mesh guards.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.